Katafuu/PasswordLess/README.md

 Running this program does take some effort and time to setup all the server software and have the files located in the correct places.
-I HIGHLY reccomend simply accessing https://passwordless.duckdns.org and testing the program there whilst looking at the code on this github page for refernce to see how it works.
-Alternatively, here are the step-by-step instructions to run this software on your own public domain (because this cannot work when running locally or from files as cookies must be stored).
+I HIGHLY reccomend simply accessing https://passwordless.duckdns.org and testing the program there whilst looking at the code on this github page for reference to see how it works.
+To do this, you must first trust 'https://passwordless.duckdns.org:8000/' by visiting it and pressing proceed anyway before visiting 'https://passwordless.duckdns.org'.
+Otherwise, the website will not function.
+This is due to me having a self-signed SSL certificate and not spending money to get an authorised one.

+Alternatively if you do wish to run the entire setup yourself, here are the step-by-step instructions to run this software on your own public domain (because this cannot work when running locally or from files as cookies must be stored).

 Step-By-Step guide to put PasswordLess into production on your hardware: